DaneHarrison/Static-resume/README.md

 # Appendix

 ## Authors and Acknowledgments
-Andrew Etter was my inspiration for creating this tutorial which relied upon Eddie Webbinaro's Hugo-Resume theme.
+Andrew Etter was inspiration for creating this tutorial that relied on Eddie Webbinaro's Hugo-Resume theme.
 I also wanted to thank Frieda Bi, Hamdi Elzard and Dirk Page for their time and feedback.

 <br>